jeffrey-chase/Gross_Domestic_Happiness/README.md

 - Buttons to visualize different attributes in the map
 - Toggle region color code lines in map
 - Shift+arrows on keyboard zooms in and out
-- Restyle the leaflet default buttons
-- Also gray out color of the lines of the country when they are NA
 - Histogram for regions values hovering near that region
-- Change undefined to  N/A

 #### Chart TODO